 Marking of work and feedback to children reflects the learning intentions for tasks, topics and units of work.
-Each piece of work is marked by the teacher or teaching assistants, alongside the pupil to enable each pupil to understand how they might improve and make further progress.
+Each piece of work is marked by the teacher or teaching assistants, and where applicable alongside the pupil to enable each pupil to understand how they might improve and make further progress.